twinfoundation/auditable-item-stream/packages/auditable-item-stream-models/docs/reference/interfaces/IAuditableItemStreamEntry.md

 > `optional` **proofId**: `string`

-The if of the immutable proof.
+The id of the immutable proof.

 ***